 We also have a strong record in supervising comparative and interdisciplinary theses across the humanities and involving other Schools in the University.

-Doctoral graduates in Irish typically go on to hold posts in academia, business and in Irish language promotion.
-Recent graduates have taken up posts in the Dublin Institute for Advanced Studies, University College Dublin, University College Cork, New York City University and the Department for Communities (formerly DCAL).
+Doctoral graduates in Irish typically go on to hold posts in academia, government, business and in Irish language promotion.
+Recent graduates have taken up posts in the European Commission, Dublin Institute for Advanced Studies, University College Dublin, University College Cork, New York City University and the Department for Communities (formerly DCAL).

 Professor Mícheál Ó Mainnín